MatthewAckman/MatthewAckman/README.md

 Research assistant at Bank of Canada, this GitHub is for personal projects only.

+I work with proprietary firm-level and consumer-level Big Data projects to yield insights into financial stability in Canada.
+In my spare time I'm exploring literature and case studies in ML and predictive analytics.

 Calgary, Alberta 🏔\
 Fmr Team Canada 🏊🏻‍♂️